Skip to main content

 2. Newton’s Laws of Motion

-What it means for force to cause acceleration, made precise.
+Force, mass, and acceleration as a single equation.
 Newton’s three laws and what each one says.
 Forces as vectors.
 Inertial frames of reference.
 Friction, tension, normal force.
 Free-body diagrams as the universal tool for setting up any mechanics problem.

 3. Energy and Work